magento/merchdocs/src/catalog/inventory-migration.md

 - {:.b2b-only}Inventory Management supports B2B inventory.
 At this time, all B2B products must be assigned to the Default Source and Default Stock.
 Future updates will resolve this issue.

-## Magento Commerce Order Management and Inventory Management
+## Commerce Order Management and Inventory Management

-If you have installed [Magento Commerce Order Management (MCOM)][1] in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, be aware that MCOM is not compatible with the [Inventory Management extensions]({% link magento/magento-extensions.md %}).
+If you have installed [Commerce Order Management (MCOM)][1] in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, be aware that MCOM is not compatible with the [Inventory Management extensions]({% link magento/magento-extensions.md %}).
 These modules provide all Inventory Management features to Magento, including single and multi Source management, stocks, reservations, and more.

 [Inventory Management extensions]({% link magento/magento-extensions.md %}) are disabled by default.